8 Simple Ways to Save $10,000 in 6 MonthsJump To Recipe

 8. Treat Yo Self!

-I don’t think anyone really needs to be reminded to buy things for themselves lol, but just because you are on a strict savings plan, doesn’t mean you have to turn down friend-dates or special occasions because you are budgeting.
+I don’t think anyone really needs to be reminded to buy things for themselves lol, but just because you are on a strict savings plan, doesn’t mean you have to turn down friend-dates, family outings, date night with your spouse or special occasions because you are budgeting.
 Just be smart and if you are hesitant to spend money, just buy something cheaper on the menu.
 Splurging now and then is not going to break the bank-just make sure you don’t do it all the time.

 What are your favorite savings tips?